 WFFE hosts events that contribute to discussions and education with respect to compelling environmental issues in our region.
 These events are in the form of both informal Roundtables and an annual Environmental Issues Slam.
 Informal Roundtables bring together civic leaders, scientific experts, social science experts and interested individuals for discussion of current environmental topics.
 The Environmental Issues Slam presents important environmental issues in the region and feature good natured and articulate competition for younger students.

-There are several events coming up in 2017 to put on your calendars:
+There are several events coming up in 2017 and 2018 to put on your calendars: